NemesLaszlo/Cloud.File.Storage.Manager/Cloud.File.Storage.Manager.SharePoint/README.md

     "TenantId": "",
     "ClientId": "",
     "ClientSecret": "",
-    // Optional: The folder name where the files will be stored "WorkFolderName": ""
+    // Optional: The folder name where the files will be stored, like: "MainFolder/WorkFolder/Test" "WorkFolderPath": ""
 }
 ```
 In the application, configure this settings part